Liveboards overview

 Benchmark Hail Analysis

 The Benchmark Hail Analysis liveboard allows you to quickly view hail statistics for your company.
+The entire liveboard is interactive and updates based on the filters that you select.

 You can also drill down on each chart, table, and map to see more specific information.